Chief audit executive: Independent status

 The independence of the CAE in the performance of his duties should be guaranteed in the staff rules.
 The audit committee should have sole competence for the final decision on appointment and dismissal of the CAE”, and for his remuneration, activity appraisal and career advancement.

 The CAE is liable to disciplinary action but only with the concurrence of the audit committee.
-This could happen if he/she is negligent in the performance of his duties.
+This could happen if they are negligent in the performance of their duties.

 Independent communication right

 The CAE reports directly to the audit committee and the board.
 There should be a report from the CAE to each ordinary audit committee meeting and if deemed necessary to the board.
 Such reports should be addressed directly to the chairman of the audit committee with parallel copy to the director-general.

 However, the CAE in the performance of his daily work communicates and liaises with the director-general and the staff of the organisation.